• Skip to primary navigation

 Jill Colonna

 French recipe for gingerbread men.
 Make different shapes at any time of year and they’re simply Biscoff cookies (known as Spéculoos in France) with lime zest.
-What’s more, they last well a few days.
 Recipe adapted and translated from Kevin Lacote's Spéculoos biscuits, Nov-Dec 2021 issue of Fou de Pâtisserie Magazine.
+Can keep stored in a tin box for up to a week at best.

 Print Recipe Pin Recipe